Amai Proteins, producer of 100% protein sweetener that reduces sugar in Food & Beverages by up to 70%, voted Global Winner at the 2022 Extreme Tech Challenge Competition

 Amai Proteins develops novel designer proteins that answer the needs of consumers and industry.
 The first product, sweelinTM, is a 100% sweet protein designed to significantly replace sugar and sugar alternatives in a wide variety of food & beverages including soft drinks, fruit juice, dairy products, sauces, spreads, dressings, snacks, peanut butter, and much more.
 Our solutions are inspired by nature and built with biology through a natural fermentation process.
 With our Pro3 platform, Amai Proteins aims to create future breakthroughs in the world of meat, plant, and milk proteins.

-To learn more visit: www.amaiproteins.com, or visit our official LinkedIn and YouTube channels.
+To learn more visit: www.amaiproteins.com, visit our official LinkedIn and YouTube channels.

 About XTC Extreme Tech Challenge